-Employers wanting to prevent employees from having a wandering eye better make sure they are keeping them interested in their work, new research shows.
+Employers who want to reduce employee turnover should make sure their employees are interested in their work, research shows.

-“When workers are disengaged, retention shouldn’t be a company’s only concern — productivity and customer service levels also suffer,” said OfficeTeam executive director Robert Hosking.
-"There are many factors that contribute to strong employee engagement — chief among them are the ability of staff to reach professional goals and understand how they contribute to the organization’s big-picture objectives.”
+“When workers are disengaged, retention shouldn’t be a company’s only concern; productivity and customer service levels also suffer,” said Robert Hosking, OfficeTeam executive director at the time of the study, in a statement.
+“There are many factors that contribute to strong employee engagement.
+Chief among them is the ability of staff to reach professional goals and understand how they contribute to the organization’s big-picture objectives.”

 Alienation in the workplace happens when a worker can express individuality only when they are producing work.
 The worker is a piece of a whole, and they begin to lose their voice.
 They lose their independence and become just another cog in the wheel.

 Employees become emotionally separated from others and their own feelings when they feel alienated.
 Feelings of alienation can happen without the employee or their manager even realizing it.

 Want to understand how your employees are feeling?
 Try presenting a feedback survey to give your employees a way to share concerns and offer an inside perspective anonymously.

 Work alienation can happen for several reasons.
 Workers may not feel empowered to speak their minds because their bosses don’t let them know they want employee feedback.
 Employees might be scared to speak up or think it’s inappropriate to volunteer an honest opinion if their boss isn’t asking for it.

 Additionally, work alienation could occur if bosses aren’t paying appropriate attention to employees.
 A performance review once a year is not enough to evaluate and track employee performance properly.
 Managers being in constant communication with employees and holding regular one-on-one meetings can remedy this.